Most people stick with the default “Roomba” name for their Wi-Fi connected vacuum cleaning robots. However, many also give their Roomba a proper name.

 After a robotic character in the videogame Fallout.

-You can borrow from the list of names that I’ve given to my own robotic vacuums over the years if you’re looking for more inspiration and name suggestions:
+If you’re looking for more name suggestions and inspiration, you can borrow from the list of names that I’ve given to my robotic vacuum cleaners over the years :

 After Skippy The Magnificent, the artificial intelligence housed in a shiny beer can in Craig Alason’s Expeditionary Force series of books.